-In energy commodity trading, Phil works with the major standardized master agreements (including ISDA, EEI, NAESB, and NAEMA) for physical commodity and related financial hedging transactions.
-He negotiates heat rate call options for merchant power plants and other structured hedging transactions to ensure the financial viability of fossil-fuel fired and renewable power projects (which support project financing credit agreements) and oil and gas producers (which support borrowing base credit agreements).
-He also negotiates related credit support arrangements and intercreditor agreements among borrowers, lenders and hedge providers securing oil, natural gas, LNG, power plant, and renewable energy assets, carbon offset credits, and other environmental attributes.
+In energy commodity trading, Phil works with the major standardized master agreements (including ISDA, EEI, NAESB, IETA, and LEAP) for physical commodity and related financial hedging transactions.
+He also negotiates related credit support arrangements, security agreements, and intercreditor agreements among borrowers, lenders and hedge providers securing oil, natural gas, LNG, power plant, renewable energy assets, carbon offset credits, and other environmental attributes.

-Phil currently chairs the Dodd-Frank Working Group of the International Energy Credit Association, and speaks frequently before trade groups and bar associations.
+Phil currently chairs the Commodity Regulation Working Group of the International Energy Credit Association, and speaks frequently before trade groups and bar associations.

 Professional and Community Activities

-- Elected to the International Energy Credit Association's Board of Directors, 2018, and Vice President - Sustainability, 2021
+- Names to International Energy Credit Association's Board of Directors, 2018, and Vice President - Sustainability, 2021

-- Represented US joint venture in acquiring solar power project from a Chinese developer and arranging project financing.
+- Represented US joint venture in acquiring solar power project from a Chinese developer, negotiating project financing and completing construction.

 - Represented large commercial bank in providing project financing for three separate LNG export facilities.